 Fabulous overnight accommodation

 Kjerringøy Bryggehotell (Wharf Hotel) opened in summer 2007.
 The wharf hotel is magnificently situated in Kjerringøy Harbour, a mere stone’s throw from the old seaside trading post.
 The seahouses and apartments are all state-of-the-art.
-Boats with motor and fishing equipment may be rented.
+Canoes, kajakk and bikes for hire at Kjerringøy.